Skip to main content

 What is this scam?

-Fraudsters advertise "revolutionary AI trading bots" that claim to use machine learning to guarantee profits in stocks, forex, or cryptocurrency.
-They show fake testimonials, fabricated returns (like "300% gains in 30 days"), and pressure you to invest quickly.
+Fraudsters advertise what they call "revolutionary AI trading bots" that claim to use machine learning and artificial intelligence to guarantee profits in stocks, forex, or cryptocurrency markets.
+They promote these through social media ads, influencer partnerships, and dedicated websites featuring fake testimonials, fabricated return screenshots showing figures like "300% gains in 30 days," and countdown timers urging you to invest before "spots run out."

 🔍How This Scam Works